(Rewritten March 19, 2015)

 Section 4.4.
 Vice President.
 The Vice President shall exercise the powers and authority and perform the duties of the President in the absence or disability of the President.

 Section 4.5.
 Secretary.
-The Secretary shall keep the minutes of the meetings of the Board of directors in one or more books provided for that purpose; ensure that all notices are given in accordance with the provisions of these Bylaws; be custodian of the corporate records and the seal of the Corporation and see that the seal of the corporation is duly authorized in accordance with the provision of these Bylaws; and in general perform all such duties as may from time to time be assigned by the Board of Directors.
+The Secretary shall keep the minutes of the meetings of the Annual Meeting(s), Special Meeting(s) and board meetings as called by the Board of Directors.
+The minutes shall be recorded in one or more books provided for that purpose.
+The secretary shall ensure all notices are given in accordance with the provisions of these Bylaws; be custodian of the Board of Directors records and the seal of the Corporation and see that the seal of the corporation is duly authorized in accordance with the provision of these Bylaws; and in general perform all such duties as may from time to time be assigned by the Board of Directors.

-Section 4.6.
+Section 4.7.
 Treasurer.
-The treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipt for monies due and payable to the Corporation from any source whatsoever, and deposit all such monies in the name of the Corporation in such banks, trust companies, or other depositories as shall be selected by the Board of Directors; and in general perform all of the duties incident to the Office of Treasurer and such others as may from time to time be assigned by the Board of Directors.
+The treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipt for monies due and payable to the Corporation from any source whatsoever, and deposit all such monies in the name of the Corporation in such banks, trust companies, or other depositories as shall be selected by the Board of Directors; and in general perform all of the duties incident to the Office of Treasurer such as collection of assessments, and application of liens and others as may from time to time be assigned by the Board of Directors.

-The Corporation shall keep at the principal office of the Corporation correct and complete books and records of account; minutes of the proceedings of Board of Directors; and a register of the names and addresses of the members of the Board of Directors and of contributors to the Corporation.
+The Corporation shall keep at the principal office of the Corporation correct and complete books and records of account; minutes of the proceedings of all meetings held; and a register of the names and addresses of the members of the Board of Directors and of contributors to the Corporation.
 All books and records of the Corporation may be inspected by any members of the Board of Directors or agent or attorney thereof for any proper purpose at any reasonable time.

 The Corporation membership shall be comprised of the fee owners of the lots within the boundaries of the Bradford Place Subdivision.

-Section 8.1.
+Section 6.1.
 Offices.
-The principal business office of the Corporation shall be at the home address of the Secretary of Bradford Place Home Owners’ Association; the Corporation may also have offices at such other place as the Corporation may require.
+The principal business office of the Corporation shall be at the home address of the President of Corporation; the Corporation may also have offices at such other place as the Corporation may require.

-Section 8.5.
+Section 6.4.
 Dissolution.
-In the event of dissolution of the Corporation, the Board of Directors shall, after paying or making provisions for the payment of all of the liabilities of the Corporation, dispose of all the assets of the Corporation exclusively for the purposes of the Corporation, as the Board of Directors shall determine in such manner as required by Section 501 ©(3) of the Internal Revenue Code (or corresponding provision of any future United States Internal Revenue law) and in accordance with Chapter 355 of the revised Statutes of Missouri or its successor.
+In the event of dissolution of the Corporation, the Board shall, after paying or making provisions for the payment of all of the liabilities of the Corporation, dispose of all the assets of the Corporation exclusively for the purposes of the Corporation, as the Board shall determine in such manner as required by Section 501 ©(3) of the Internal Revenue Code (or corresponding provision of any future United States Internal Revenue law) and in accordance with Chapter 355 of the revised Statutes of Missouri or its successor.

 The Corporation shall, to the extent legally permissible, indemnify each person who may serve or who has served at any time as an officer or Director of the Corporation against all expenses and liabilities, including, without limitation, counsel fees, judgments, fines, excise taxes, penalties and settlement payments, reasonably incurred by or imposed upon such person in connection with any threatened, pending or completed action, suit or proceeding in which he or she may become involved by reason of his or her service in such capacity; provided that no indemnification shall be provided for such person with respect to any matter as to which he or she shall have been finally adjudicated in any proceeding not have acted in good faith in the reasonable belief that such action was in the best interests of the Corporation; and further provided that any compromise or settlement payment shall be approved by the Corporation.
 However, this section shall not limit and shall be controlled by the indemnification powers expressly authorized under the Chapter governing not-for-profit corporations of the Revised Statutes of Missouri or its successor.